Convex and starshaped sets in manifolds without conjugate points: Abstract

 \section{Abstract}

 Let $\mathcal{W}^{n}$ be the class of $C^{\infty }$ complete simply connected $n-$dimensional manifolds without conjugate points.
-The hyperbolic space as well as manifolds with non-positive curvature are good examples of such manifolds.
-Let $W\in \mathcal{W}^{2}$ and let $A$ be a compact subset of $W$. $A$ is starshaped if and only if the intersection of the stars of the extreme points of $A$ is not empty and for every point $x\notin A$, there is a geodesic ray with $x$ as vertex having nonempty intersection with $A$.
-Some related results are given.
+The hyperbolic space as well as Euclidean space are good examples of such manifolds.
+Let $ W\in \mathcal{W}^{n}$ and let $A$ be a subset of $W$.
+This article aims at characterization and building convex and starshaped sets in this class from inside.
+For example, it is proven that, for a compact starshaped set, the convex kernel is the intersection of stars of extreme points only.
+Also, if a closed unbounded convex set $A$ does not contain a totally geodesic hypersurface and its boundary has no geodesic ray, then $A$ is the convex hull of its extreme points.
+This result is a refinement of the well-known Karein-Millman theorem.